cardiffnlp/tweetnlp/README.md

 dataset, label2id = tweetnlp.load_dataset('hate')
 ```

-- ***Offensive Language Identification***: Binary classification of whether the tweet is offensive or not.
+- ***Offensive Language Identification***: This task consists in identifying whether some form of offensive language is present in a tweet.
+For our benchmark we rely on the SemEval2019 OffensEval dataset (check the paper [here](https://arxiv.org/pdf/2010.12421.pdf)).

 ```python
 import tweetnlp